Paul A. Dillon, CMC

-Dillon Consulting Services LLC provides project management and business development services for clients in the service industry.
+Dillon Consulting Services LLC provides services to the veteran community.
 Mr. Dillon is the founder and organizer of the first true, professionally facilitated peer-to-peer learning program for non-profit, community and NGO leaders, in cooperation with the Edward Lowe Foundation (http://www.edwardlowe.org)

 Dillon Consulting Services LLC is certified by the U.S. Department of Veterans Affairs as a Service Disabled Veteran-Owned Small Business.

 The president and chief executive officer of Dillon Consulting Services LLC, Paul A. Dillon, is a Certified Management Consultant, who has more than thirty-seven years of successful business development, client relationship, and project management experience with professional services firms.
 Mr. Dillon’s clients have ranged from small, family-held businesses, such as Sportscorp Recreational Products, and non-profits, to major clients, such as Lucent Technologies, Inc., Unicom (now Exelon) Thermal Technologies, Inc., Ameritech (now AT&T) International, Amoco (now British Petroleum), Inland Steel, American Airlines, and the Illinois State Chamber of Commerce.
 Mr. Dillon also has managed client relationships for engagements with the State of Illinois, the City of Chicago and Chicago Public Schools, including the construction audit for Chicago Public Schools $1 billion building program

 Mr. Dillon was the creator of Super Collector Services, the first program of its kind in the United States for the professional collection and resolution of high-level corporate and government debt.
 For the more than fourteen years, Mr. Dillon served as the supervisor of elections to the national Radio Hall of Fame (http://www.radiohof.org/) at Chicago’s Museum of Broadcast Communications, and for the Chicago Chapter, National Academy of Television Arts and Sciences (http://www.chicagoemmyonline.org) for the Emmy Awards.